In this article, I will show why it might be not a good idea to keep those options straddles through earnings.

 Of course there are always exceptions.
 Stocks like NFLX, AMZN, GOOG tend on average to move more than the options imply before earnings.
 But it doesn't happen every cycle.
 Last cycle for example NFLX options implied 13% move while the stock moved "only" 8%.
 A straddle held through earnings would lose 32%.
 A strangle would lose even more.

 It is easy to get excited after a few trades like NFLX, GMCR or AMZN that moved a lot in some cycles.
 However, chances are this is not going to happen every cycle.
 There is no reliable way to predict those events.
 The big question is the long term expectancy of the strategy.
 It is very important to understand that for the strategy to make money it is not enough for the stock to move.
 It has to move more than the markets expect.
 In some cases, even a 15-20% move might not be enough to generate a profit.

-Jeff Augen, a successful options trader and author of six books, agrees:
+Jeff Augen, a successful options trader and author of six options trading books, agrees: